-“Business is business, Mrs Turner,” Silas said.
+“Business is business, Mrs. Turner,” Silas said.

 “And I know there’s been an awful lot of accidents at the railroad, too!
 Some say you’d benefit if the railroad was canceled and someone else had to step in to finance it.
 Others say Union Pacific is giving a lot of money away to make sure their railway goes ahead!”
-Annie shouted.
+Anna shouted.

 Instantly, she wished she’d kept her mouth shut.
-Most of this was her own theories, put together by the bits and pieces that Jakob had told her he had seen on the yard.
+Most of what she’d said were her own theories, put together by the bits and pieces that Jacob had told her he had seen on the yard.
 He had seen suitcases full of cash going from Union Pacific to teamsters and land owners to make sure their railway passed ‘without a hitch’.

-“What exactly are you accusing me of, Mrs Turner?”
+“What exactly are you accusing me of, Mrs. Turner?”
 Silas’s tone was deadly cold.

-Annie glared at him.
+Anna glared at him.
 She had not a shred of evidence apart from the half-remembered words of a dead man.
 All she knew was that Silas Laramie was getting very rich off the railroad.

 “I’m not selling.”
-Annie repeated.
+Anna repeated.
 She refused to answer his question.

 “I’d be careful, Mrs. Turner.
 Casting bad gossip like that only brings bad things in turn,” Silas said, wheeling his horse around and breaking into a canter up the trail.